Kevin Mitchell (musician): 2014–present: Jebediah shows and Car Boot Sale

 Jebediah played a Western Australian new year's show at the Dunsborough Tavern, Dunsborough, at the completion of 2013.
 Then they completed an Australian regional tour starting in Victoria and New South Wales in January 2014, which culminated in a large winery show in Albany, where they played alongside You Am I and the Hoodoo Gurus.
 They then supported the Hoodoo Gurus again at the band's November 2014 reunion show, "Be My Guru," in Perth, alongside Ratcat and British India.
 Mitchell confirmed through social media on 29 October 2014 that he is writing material for his fifth solo album.
 Mitchell's list of favourite albums of 2014 included those by Ryan Adams, Spoon, Beck and Tweedy.

 Bob Evans was one of the performers at Geelong's Festival of Sails in January 2015.
 Jebediah were announced in early February 2015 as one of the band's on the bill of Australia's Big Pineapple Music Festival, alongside Violent Soho and Thundamentals, which was held on 30 May 2015 on the Sunshine Coast.

 The sixth Bob Evans studio album Car Boot Sale was released through the EMI label on 17 June 2016.
 Mitchell released the two-part music video "Matterfact/Happy Tears" on YouTube on 24 May 2016 as an introduction to the album.

+The seventh Bob Evans studio album Tomorrowland was released in 2021.